Update – 29 November 2021

 The request was for a 2-year closure.

-Fisheries New Zealand invites written submissions in response to the request from persons who have an interest in the species concerned or in the effects of fishing in the area concerned.
+Fisheries New Zealand invited written submissions in response to the request from persons who have an interest in the species concerned or in the effects of fishing in the area concerned.

-The proposed temporary closure covers all that area of New Zealand fisheries waters within 1 nautical mile offshore from the mean high-water mark of Waiheke Island.
+The proposed temporary closure requested covered all that area of New Zealand fisheries waters within 1 nautical mile offshore from the mean high-water mark of Waiheke Island.